 So while FastPass+ is offered at more than a dozen Hollywood Studios attractions, there are really only four that you need to worry about most of the year.
 Here's why.

-It's no surprise that our plans emphasize FastPass+ for Toy Story Mania.
-Families with children too small to ride Rock 'n' Roller Coaster or Tower of Terror will make a beeline to Toy Story Mania first thing in the morning, and lines grow quickly.
-Waits at Toy Story can reach 90 minutes or more on a busy day.
-In fact, the lines at Toy Story Mania grow so fast that in about 1/3rd of our touring plans, we recommend getting a Toy Story Mania FastPass+ reservation for 9 AM to 10 AM, even when Toy Story is the first step in the plan.
-The two benefits to doing this are that you'll shave off at least 10 minutes of waiting, and you don't have to line up as early at the park entrance to join the mad run to Toy Story Mania.
+Our print and online touring plans emphasize FastPass+ for Toy Story Mania.
+Families with children too small to ride Rock 'n' Roller Coaster or Tower of Terror make a beeline to Toy Story Mania! first thing in the morning, and lines grow quickly.
+Waits at Toy Story can reach 90 minutes or more on a busy day—in fact, the lines grow so fast that in about one-third of our touring plans, we recommend getting a FastPass+ reservation for 9–10 a.m., even when Toy Story is the first step in the plan.
+The two benefits to doing this are that (1) you’ll shave off at least 10 minutes of waiting, and (2) you don’t have to line up as early at park opening to join the mad rush to Toy Story.

-Star Tours shows up on the chart because, like Peter Pan's Flight, it's not going to be anyone's first choice to visit.
-For teens and adults especially, the initial morning priorities will be Toy Story, Rock 'n' Roller Coaster and Tower of Terror, possibly with Great Movie Ride while they're in the area.
-That makes Star Tours a great choice for a mid- or late-morning FastPass+ reservation.
+Next, like Peter Pan's Flight in the Magic Kingdom, Star Tours isn’t going to be anyone’s first choice to visit.
+For teens and adults especially, the initial morning priorities will be Toy Story, Rock ’n’ Roller Coaster, and Tower of Terror, possibly with The Great Movie Ride while they’re in the area.
+This makes Star Tours a great choice for a mid- or late-morning FastPass+ reservation.

 Why FastPass+ Isn't Recommended at Rock 'n' Roller Coaster

-You'll notice Rock 'n' Roller Coaster isn't in the chart.
+You'll notice Rock 'n' Roller Coaster only mentioned once in the chart.
 Why?
 Remember that the Studios puts its FastPass+ attractions into two groups (see above).
 You're allowed to choose 1 FastPass+ attraction from Group A, and 2 attractions from Group B. And Toy Story Mania almost always has the longer waits, so it should be your FastPass+ choice in Group A most of the time.